songyunlu/songyunlu.github.io/_posts/2017-01-04-installing-kubernetes-on-aws-with-kops.md

 ### Try unreleasd version of kops

-If you encounter issues of kops, or you want to setup latest release of kubernetes (becasue the development timeline of kops is usally fall behind kubernetes), you can install the unstable version (HEAD) of kops by homebrew on you Mac.
+If you encounter issues setting up a cluster, or you want to setup latest version of kubernetes (becasue the development timeline of kops is usally fall behind kubernetes), you can install the unreleased version (HEAD) of kops by homebrew on you Mac.

 ```bash
 $ brew update && brew install --HEAD kops